 An important step when making this breakfast special is to rinse the dried beef in hot, hot water to remove the cured salt.
 If you skip this step it will result in an inedible too-salty breakfast.

-Now depending on how creamy like it, you’ll use equal parts of flour and butter to make your roux.
+Now depending on how creamy like it, you’ll use equal parts of flour and butter to make a roux.

-Brown out the raw flavor of the flour before adding your milk.
-Add more or less milk depending on how you like the consistency of your gravy.
+Brown or cook out the raw flavor of the flour before adding the milk.
+Add more or less milk depending on how you like the consistency of the gravy.

 Creamed Chipped Beef on Toast or English Muffins